Julia Kobick

-Julia Eleanor Kobick (born 1983) is an American lawyer serving as deputy state solicitor in the Office of the Massachusetts Attorney General.
-She is the nominee to serve as a United States district judge of the United States District Court for the District of Massachusetts.
+Julia Eleanor Kobick (born 1983) is an American lawyer who is serving as a United States district judge of the United States District Court for the District of Massachusetts since 2023.
+She previously served as deputy state solicitor in the Office of the Massachusetts Attorney General.

 Education

-Kobick earned a Bachelor of Arts from Harvard University in 2005 and a Juris Doctor from Harvard Law School in 2010.
+Kobick earned a Bachelor of Arts, cum laude, from Harvard University in 2005 and a Juris Doctor, magna cum laude, from Harvard Law School in 2010.

 Career

 From 2005 to 2007, Kobick was a second and third grade teacher at P.S.
 86, Kingsbridge Heights Elementary School; during the same period she was a corps members with Teach For America.
 From 2007 to 2011, she was a resident tutor at Cabot House.
 She served as a summer associate during the summer of 2009 with Hogan Lovells.
-Kobick served as a law clerk for Judge F. Dennis Saylor IV of the United States District Court for the District of Massachusetts in 2010 and 2011, Judge Michael Chagares of the United States Court of Appeals for the Third Circuit in 2011 and 2012, and Associate Justice Ruth Bader Ginsburg of the United States Supreme Court in 2012 and 2013.
+Kobick served as a law clerk for Judge F. Dennis Saylor IV of the United States District Court for the District of Massachusetts from 2010 to 2011, for Judge Michael Chagares of the United States Court of Appeals for the Third Circuit from 2011 to 2012, and for Associate Justice Ruth Bader Ginsburg of the United States Supreme Court from 2012 to 2013.
 From 2013 to 2021, she served as a deputy attorney general in the Office of the Massachusetts Attorney General.
-She became deputy state solicitor, the state's title for the deputy solicitor general, in 2021.
+She became deputy state solicitor, the state's title for the deputy solicitor general, in 2021 and left in 2023 to become a federal judge.

 Notable cases

-In 2017, Kobick was part of the legal team that sued the Trump Administration for its rollback of the Affordable Care Act's contraceptive coverage mandate.
+In 2017, Kobick was part of the legal team that sued the Trump administration for its rollback of the Affordable Care Act's contraceptive coverage mandate.

 In 2022, Kobick defended Massachusetts' mask mandate during the COVID-19 pandemic.

-In 2022, Kobick was part of the legal team defending Massachusetts' "Right to Repair" law.
+In 2022, Kobick was part of the legal team defending Massachusetts' "right to repair" law.
 The law mandated access to car diagnostic and repair systems.